-Audiobooks that can be played through an Android, Kindle, or iOS app downloaded from their website, or downloaded from a computer and onto another device using a special file manager that can be found online.
+OneClickDigital has audiobooks that can be played through an Android, Kindle, or iOS app downloaded from their website.
+Alternatively, audiobooks can be downloaded from a computer and onto another device using a special file manager that can be found on their website.
 I like how everything is sorted by genre and how easy it is to find things.
 OneClickDigital is also merged with RBDigital.

-Accessed through freegalmusic.com, users can download three free songs a week from a massive catalog, or stream for up to three hours a day.
-There are audiobooks available and they are downloaded as MP3 files and can be played wherever MP3s are played.
+Freegal Music users can download three free songs a week from a massive catalog, or stream for up to three hours a day.
+Songs are available in mp3 format and are DRM-free.
+There is also a small selection of audiobooks.
 I download them to my iPod.

 Because of these websites, I have been able to increase my access to materials that are accessible to me and so many other people.
 I am so grateful that libraries are adding items that aren’t just books, they are services that can benefit a large amount of people.
-Check today to see if your local library allows access to these services!
+Check today to see if your local library has any of these great digital library resources.